onivim/oni/CONTRIBUTING.md

 ## Submitting code

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.
 The pull request should also contain tests.
+We welcome and appreciate pull requests!

-## Code review process
+## Code review guidelines

+* Keep PRs **small and scoped**.
 The bigger the pull request, the longer it will take to review and merge.
-Try to break down large pull requests in smaller chunks that are easier to review and merge.
+Break down large pull requests into smaller incremental chunks - this will help catch issues earlier and be easier on both you and the maintainer.
-It is also always helpful to have some context for your pull request.
-What was the purpose?
-Why does it matter to you?

-A PR requires approval for either the maintainer, or a collaborator.
+* Following from the previous bullet point, **do not include unrelated changes in a PR**.
+It can be tempting to include extra styling changes or additional functionality, but these should be added as separate PRs.
+* Think of each PR has **improving the quality of the codebase**.
+Codebases tend towards entropy and disorder unless actively managed - make sure that your change moves the quality needle in the right direction.
+This can take a variety of forms, including adding test coverage, reducing coupling, etc. _As we are a small team moving fast, we cannot afford to accumulate technical debt._
+* If there is ambiguity in terms of design, architecture, or implementation, it's best to get feedback before implementing, to save both you and the maintainer time.
+If you're not sure, feel free to ask!

+PRs require approval from one other person, either a maintainer or a contributor.
+Keep in mind that when you approve code, you are accountable for it, too!
+Reviewers are the gatekeepers of quality and ensuring we adhere to the guidelines abvoe.

 ## Financial contributions